Sunday, February 23, 2014

 - ¾ cup white granulated sugar

 - Pinch of salt

-- 3 cups milk
+- 3 large eggs

 - Fresh fruits for serving (berries, banana…)

-- You can adjust the sweetness according to your preference.
+- Adjust the sweetness to your taste.